ToshKoevoets/schiphol-assignment/README.md

 The api is setup via setupProxy.

 ### CSS
 I've not used any CSS lib like css modules or css typescript, performance wise CSS is better in an external file.
-But inline styles or styled components could be better.
+But inline styles or styled components could give better control for larger projects.
+Dont have a strong preference.
 Not used scss for this project.

 ### Browser support
 Only tested on the latest Chrome.